Megwana/whatcamefirst/README.md

 - Temple Icon - Top Left:

-The Temple icon appears as a logo and also a drop down menu.
+The Temple icon appears as a logo and also a drop-down menu.
 It lets you know it is interactive because when you hover over it, it turns 360 degrees.

 - Welcome Container

-I wanted to create a general welcome container to give users the options to look at instruction, contact or play the quiz.
+I wanted to create a general welcome container to give users the options to look at instructions, contact, or play the quiz.

 I have numbered the bullet points in upper roman style to give an ancient feel.